plainDE/linux-repo/index.md

 ## ArchLinux repository

-To use repository add following lines to your pacman.conf
+To use repository add following lines to the end of your `/etc/pacman.conf`

 ```
 [plainDE]